Active Faculty Grants

 Protik MajumderBarclay Jermain Professor of Natural Philosophy, has been awarded a three-year $374,499 NSF grant to continue his research program of high-precision spectroscopic studies of heavy metal atoms such as indium, thallium, lead, and tin.
 This grant is the latest renewal in a series of NSF awards that Professor Majumder has received starting in 1998.
 Professor Majumder will use this new grant to build and test laser and optical systems, construct and optimize electronics and control systems, and use computer-based methods to collect and then model and analyze large amounts of data.
 For more than two decades, this project has included more than 60 Williams students, including 35 senior thesis students, who have made important contributions to this work.
 More information about this grant award and Professor Majumder’s research is available here.
 (July 2019)

-Professor Majumder has received two additional one-year $10,000 grants from the NSF to supplement this award.
+Professor Majumder has received three additional one-year $10,000 grants from the NSF to supplement this award.

 Luana MarojaAssociate Professor of Biology and Chair of Biochemistry & Molecular Biology Program has received a three-year $312,180 NSF grant to support her research examining how new species arise and persist across different environments.
 Professor Maroja’s project, “The Evolution and Maintenance of Variable Species Boundaries,” combines field work with new technology to increase understanding of how speciation, the process through which new species are formed and a fundamental driver of biodiversity, takes place.
 More information about Professor Maroja’s grant and her research is available here.
 (June 2020)